 My primary research interests revolve around personnel selection and diversity in the workplace.
 In my experience, these two topics, which may initially appear disparate, regularly influence one another, driving interesting research questions as they are integrated.
 As personnel selection processes act as the gateway into organizations and advancement within organizations, they are ideally suited to exploring the influence of biases that might act against a sustainable, inclusive workplace.
 I am interested in how my primary research areas can generate insight into all aspects of organizations, and how the development of improved employee selection processes that take diversity goals into account, can benefit not only an organization, but society as a whole.

-In 2020, my co-authors, Stephen Risavy, Chet Robie, Jennifer Komar, and I were awarded an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada for our project, Helping technology start-up companies grow: A focus on evidence-based hiring practices.
+In 2020, my co-authors, Stephen Risavy, Chet Robie, and I were awarded an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada for our project, Helping technology start-up companies grow: A focus on evidence-based hiring practices.

 Current research activity